nakul-19/Blog-Wall/Readme.md

 3. Email Verification.
 4. Add blog posts related to various categories like Technology, Sports, Global Affairs, etc.
 5. Add comments to the post or reply to the existing comments.
-6. Search blog post of a particular category using title.
+6. Search blog posts of a particular category using the title.
-7. Filter posts based on its category, title, author, etc.
+7. Filter posts based on their category, title, author, etc.
-8. Able to edit existing post and comments.
+8. Able to edit existing posts and comments.
 9. Sort blog posts according to different fields in ascending or descending order.
-10. View list of comments and replies related to particular posts.
+10. View the list of comments and replies related to particular posts.
-11. Search list of comments on several posts using auther's email.
+11. Search list of comments on several posts using author's email.
 12. LimitOffsetPagination for custom pagination style.
-13. Add likes to particalur posts.
+13. Add likes to particular posts.
-14. View number of likes for a blog post by a particular user.
+14. View the number of likes for a blog post by a particular user.

 ## Technology Stack to be used: